awesomeeng/awesome-log/docs/LogFormatters.md

 	2018-09-10T15:46:27.714Z : #1234 : INFO       : AwesomeLog       : Log initialized.
 	2018-09-10T15:46:27.716Z : #1234 : INFO       : AwesomeLog       : Log started.
 	```

+	The default formatter may take the following options:

+	- **oneline**: If true all the text output for a single log entry is kept to a single line in the log.
+If false,
+	arguments to a log entry beyond the initial message are spread across multiple lines.
+This is false by default.

  - **JSON**: The JSON formatter writes the entire log message out as a json string.
 You'll notice that there is a lot more detail in this example when compared with the one for `default` from above.
 Formatters often reduce the amount of log information.